 Also in 1994, Our Little Haven entered into a relationship with the Junior Chamber of Commerce (The Jaycees) on a national level with the Jaycees using the program model of OLH to establish similar programs in other states.
 In consideration of this, the Jaycees provided OLH with an annual contribution collected and gifted by the individual Jaycee chapters across the country.
 While the formal relationship has expired, there are five programs established across the country based on the OLH model.

 By December of 1995, OLH could provide treatment for 24 children at any one time and initiated two new programs – foster care recruitment and training and pediatric AIDS respite.
 Since inception, OLH has served over 150 children and families.
 The tragedy is that OLH has had to turn away over 200 children due to capacity limitations.
-This was also the year that Mike Bahlinger joined the team – an old friend and Director, Mike brought his financial expertise to the organization as well as his steady and careful planning process.
+This was also the year that Mike Bahlinger (a Founding Trustee) joined the team – an old and successful friend, Mike brought his financial expertise and business acumen to the organization along with his steady, conservative and careful planning process.

 In 1996, another strategic plan was initiated, which resulted in a third building – the Baby Building.
 This renovated facility became home for 20 children ages birth through 2 – 2 ½ years.
 At the same time, the original residential building was also renovated allowing for 20 of the “older” children.
 The strategic plan formulated in early 1996 included plans for a $1.2 million dollar capital campaign which was initiated in June 1996 and completed in December 1996.